 All carbohydrate-rich foods are likely to have some sort of effect on your blood glucose.
-Celery contains digestible carbohydrates in the form of sugars, but in very low amounts.
+Celery is high in fiber and contains very low amounts of digestible carbohydrates in the form of sugars.
 Ultimately, the crunchy stalks aren't likely to have drastic effects on your blood glucose.
-Celery is actually high in a type of carbohydrate that can help keep your overall glucose levels low.
+Due to its fiber content, celery may actually be a good tool to help keep your blood glucose levels under control.

 Your body can't tell the difference between added sugar in a candy bar and natural sugar from a stalk of celery.
-All sugars wind up as simple carbohydrate molecules in the form of glucose, which is fuel.
-Sugars have only a few short branches, and those arms get pulled apart in your small intestine.
-After they deconstruct and absorb through intestinal walls as glucose, they go into your bloodstream.
+All sugars wind up as simple carbohydrate molecules in the form of glucose, which become your body's main fuel source, according to the Mayo Clinic.

 Your Carbohydrate Allowance